George Karl: Early coaching career

-National Basketball Association

 Seattle SuperSonics

 On January 23, 1992, Karl was named head coach of the Seattle SuperSonics, replacing K. C. Jones.
 Karl led a late season surge going 27–15, and entering the playoffs as the sixth seed.
 In the first round, they upset his former team, the Golden State Warriors in four games, but lost in the second round to the Utah Jazz.

 In his second (and first full) season as the SuperSonics coach in 1992–93, the team improved their 47–35 record to 55–27, and qualified for the playoffs as the third seed in the Western Conference.
 They defeated the Utah Jazz 3–2 in the first round and the Houston Rockets 4–3 in the semifinals.
 Seattle lost in the Western Conference Finals to the Charles Barkley–led Phoenix Suns in a full seven-game series, falling just one game short of the NBA Finals.

 The following season, Seattle won 63 games and its first Pacific Division title since their 1979 championship season.
 Despite a rift with mid-season acquisition Kendall Gill, Karl led the Sonics to the top seed in the Western Conference.
 Playing the eighth–seeded Denver Nuggets in the opening round of the playoffs, Seattle won their first two games at home, but lost the following three, including the closing game at home, to become the first top seed to lose to an eighth-seed in the playoffs history.